Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

 In \cref{sec-cocart}, we recall the definition of the higher cocartesian structure, and show that it satisfies certain expected properties.
 In particular, we show that tensoring a family of objects is indeed given by their colimit.

 In \cref{sec-k}, we define $m$-semiadditive algebraic K-theory using the tools developed in the previous sections, and study its properties.
-We construct it in two different ways, first using the $S_\bullet$-construction, and secondly by exhibiting it as the universal way to make ordinary algebraic K-theory into an $m$-semiadditive functor.
-We leverage the second definition to endow it with a lax symmetric monoidal structure.
+We construct it in two different ways, first using the $S_\bullet$-construction, and second by exhibiting it as the universal way to make ordinary algebraic K-theory into an $m$-semiadditive functor.
+We leverage the second definition of $m$-semiadditive algebraic K-theory to endow it with a lax symmetric monoidal structure.

 In \cref{sec-red}, we study the interplay between $m$-semiadditive algebraic K-theory and semiadditive height.
 In particular, we show that it can increase the height of rings at most by one.
-Furthermore, we show that if the ring has height $n$ $p$-th roots of unity, then the height of its $m$-semiadditive algebraic K-theory is exactly $n+1$.
-We conclude by applying the Quillen-Lichtenbaum conjecture and the recent Galois descent result for $\Tnpo$-localized K-theory, to show that the higher semiadditive algebraic K-theory of $p$-invertible algebras coincides with their $\To$-localized algebraic K-theory.
+Furthermore, we show that if the ring has (height $n$) $p$-th roots of unity, then the height of its $m$-semiadditive algebraic K-theory is exactly $n+1$.

+In \cref{sec-chrom-k}, we study the connection between higher semiadditive algebraic K-theory and chromatically localized K-theory.
+We apply the Quillen--Lichtenbaum conjecture and the Galois descent result for chromatically localized K-theory, to show that the higher semiadditive algebraic K-theory of $p$-invertible algebras coincides with their $\To$-localized algebraic K-theory.
+Finally, we use the Quillen--Lichtenbaum result for $\BPn$ to show that the higher semiadditive algebraic K-theory of $\cJW$-algebras lands in $\Tnpo$-local spectra, and that specifically their $1$-semiadditive algebraic K-theory coincides with their $\To$-localized algebraic K-theory.